 \subsection{System Architecture}

 \citeauthor{DBLP:journals/pvldb/HeNBSSPCCKI22}~\cite{DBLP:journals/pvldb/HeNBSSPCCKI22} pioneered the idea of using AI-oriented TCRs for GPU-accelerated query processing.
 PystachIO advances this direction by implementing a distributed TCR-based engine that exploits the fast networks and storage technologies commonly used in modern AI data centers: RDMA-enabled networking and high-bandwidth NVMe storage. \Cref{fig:pystachio_arch} illustrates the overall system design.
-Like prior work, PystachIO employs a column-oriented storage layout in which each column is represented as a tensor, but it further partitions these tensors horizontally into chunks.
-This chunking enables overlapping I/O and computation, which is key to PystachIO's efficient use of fast storage and networking.
+Like prior work, PystachIO employs a column-oriented storage layout in which each column is represented as a tensor, to enable the use of optimized parallel TCR primitives.
+The system further partitions these tensors horizontally into chunks, which enables overlapping I/O and computation and is key to PystachIO's efficient use of fast storage and networking.

 \paragraph{Fast Networking and Storage Using TCRs.} TCRs expose abstractions for high-speed networking and storage, originally designed for distributed AI workloads.
 However, these abstractions do not deliver high performance for database workloads out-of-the-box, since data movement rather than computation dominates database execution.
 Below, we outline the relevant TCR primitives for fast networking and storage and highlight the challenges that arise when using them for database workloads.
 We then summarize how PystachIO addresses these challenges through careful use and internal extensions of TCRs.
 With these improvements, TCRs such as PyTorch can serve as a high-performance substrate for distributed database systems without requiring the design of systems based on low-level, system-specific interfaces.